Search Frequently Asked Questions

 When can claims be submitted for reimbursement?

 Claims can be submitted for reimbursement for qualified expenses incurred during the plan year.
 Each plan allows for a “run-out” period at the end of the plan year, which means that any claims incurred during the plan year can be submitted for reimbursement after the end of the plan year.
 These expenses MUST be for services performed during your plan year.
+The typical runout period is 90 days after the end of the plan year.
+Check with your benefits contact regarding your Employer’s runout period.

 Login